PoCInnovation/Workshops/software/26.SpaceInvaders_Starton/README.md

 ```

 Finally, make the corresponding request in the `starton_send_level_nft`,
- you should mint the right NFT and send it to the user depending on the number of points he reached 😄
+ you should mint the right NFT and send it to the user depending on the level he reached 😄

 ## Step 4 - Display the number of tokens in game

-TODO: use pygame to display a screen with number of tokens earned this game + total in wallet using a get request
+We send tokens and NFTs to our players, but they have no way to visualize it directly in the game 🥲

+Now that you are familiar with Starton, explore [their documentation](https://docs.starton.io/connect/api-doc)
+ to find an endpoint that'll give you the player's balance of the tokens you send since step 1.

+Then, you'll have to dig in the `beerinvaders.py` file to display it where you want, for example in the home screen 😃

+The other displayed text will help you do it, and you can also look at the [pygame documentation](https://www.pygame.org/docs/) for some hints!

+> Don't forget to refresh the displayed amount by calling Starton's API several times 😉

 ## To go further